-(q) Accounts Receivable and Allowance for Doubtful Accounts
+(s) Accounts Receivable and Allowance for Doubtful Accounts

-Accounts receivable are recorded net of the allowance for doubtful accounts and the reserve for sales credits.
+Accounts receivable are recorded net of the allowance for doubtful accounts.
 The allowance for doubtful accounts is estimated based on the Company's assessment of its ability to collect on customer accounts receivable.
 The Company regularly reviews the allowance by considering certain factors such as historical experience, credit quality, age of accounts receivable balances and other known conditions that may affect a customer's ability to pay.
-In cases where the

-Company is aware of circumstances that may impair a specific customer's ability to meet their financial obligations, a specific allowance is recorded against amounts due from the customer which reduces the net recognized receivable to the amount the Company reasonably believe will be collected.
+In cases where the Company is aware of circumstances that may impair a specific customer's ability to meet their financial obligations, a specific allowance is recorded against amounts due from the customer which reduces the net recognized receivable to the amount the Company reasonably believe will be collected.
 The Company writes-off accounts receivable against the allowance when a determination is made that the balance is uncollectible and collection of the receivable is no longer being actively pursued.
-The allowance for doubtful accounts was \$4.9 million and \$1.0 million as of December 31, 2018 and 2017, respectively.
+The allowance for doubtful accounts was \$6.3 million and \$4.9 million as of December 31, 2019 and 2018, respectively.

-(r) Costs Related to the Public Offerings
+(t) Costs Related to Public Offerings

 Costs related to the public offerings, which consist of direct incremental legal, printing and accounting fees, are deferred until the offering is completed.
 Upon completion of the offering, these costs are offset against the offering proceeds within the consolidated statements of stockholders' equity.
-In the year ended December 31, 2016, the Company recorded in its consolidated statement of stockholders' equity \$5.7 million in total offering costs.
+In the year ended December 31, 2019, the Company recorded in its consolidated statement of stockholders' equity \$1.0 million in total offering costs.

-(s) Property and Equipment
+(u) Property and Equipment

-Property and equipment, both owned and under capital lease, is stated at cost less accumulated depreciation and amortization.
+Property and equipment, both owned and under finance leases, is stated at cost less accumulated depreciation and amortization.
 Depreciation is computed using the straight-line method over the estimated useful life of the related asset.
 Maintenance and repairs are charged to expenses as incurred.